Modular hyperbolas and Beatty sequences: Bounds for Kloosterman sums along Beatty sequences

-\end{cor} The famous result of \citet{khintchine1924einigesaetze} asserts that almost all real numbers are of type~$1$ and the celebrated theorem of \citet{roth1955rational} establishes that all real algebraic irrational numbers are of type~$1$; for numbers of finite type larger than~$1$, the Lebesgue measure fails to provide useful information about their abundance.
-However, by the Jarník--Besicovitch theorem~\citep{jarnik1929diophantische,besicovitch1934setsIV}, we know that the Hausdorff dimension of all real numbers of type $>\tau$ is
+\end{cor} In order to put this into context, note that the famous result of \citet{khintchine1924einigesaetze} asserts that almost all real numbers are of type~$1$ and the celebrated theorem of \citet{roth1955rational} establishes that all real algebraic irrational numbers are of type~$1$; for numbers of finite type larger than~$1$, the Lebesgue measure fails to provide useful information about their abundance.
+However, by the Jarn\'ik--Besicovitch theorem~\citep{jarnik1929diophantische,besicovitch1934setsIV}, we know that the Hausdorff dimension of all real numbers of type $>\tau$ is

-In particular, bounds for the Hausdorff dimension of the set of those $\alpha$, for which we obtain no results, are immediate.\\ Furthermore, observe that \cref{thm:KloostermanBeattyBound} is only non-trivial for $p$ and $N$ in some range of the type $N\leq p\ll_\epsilon N^{5/4-\epsilon}$.
+In particular, bounds for the Hausdorff dimension of the set of those $\alpha$, for which we obtain no results, are immediate.\\ Furthermore, observe that \cref{thm:KloostermanBeattyBound} is only non-trivial for $p$ and $N$ in some range of the type